ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>
 Shake/Z = \`Button X\`

-Press Alt-Enter to switch to fullscreen.
-If your screen's resolution is 16:9 and the game is 4:3, set motion pointer AR correction to 1333 in app to get the correct crosshair moving aspect ratio.

 For games like Resident Evil: The Umbrella Chronicles which use the Nunchuk stick, you can map the Nunchuk stick directions by assigning Gamepad RS Up/Down/Left/Right to Non-Press Touchpad North/South/West/East.
 Then in Controller settings, set Extension to Nunchuk and in Configure Extension, set Up/Down/Left/Right to Right Y+, Right Y-, Right X-, Right X+ respectively, Save the Profile.
 Also change other assignments to suit the game.
 If editing the ini file for mapping:

 [Wiimote1]